elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/type-conversion.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> White-spaces from the start and end are removed.
-If the remaining string is empty, the result is 0.
-Otherwise, the number is “read” from the string.
-If there is an error it will return NaN.</div><br />
+  <div><strong>Interview Response:</strong> You get rid of whitespaces at the beginning and the end.
+You get 0 if the remaining string contains no characters.
+Otherwise, the string's number is "read".
+If an error occurs, it returns NaN.</div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />

   <div></div>